convto/bit/README.md

 ```

 In some cases, this is sufficient.
 However, this does not implement `io.Reader` or `io.Writer` , so flexible handling such as stream support is not possible.
-In addition, it is tedious to output in a human-readable format such as `xxd -b`.
+In addition, it is tedious to output in a human-readable format like `xxd -b`.

 Therefore, outputting bit strings using the standard package `fmt` is inconvenient, for example, when debugging a program that evaluates binaries.